-A Complete Business Process Guide to Improving Domain and DNS Management
+A Complete Business Processes Guide for Corporate Domain and DNS Management

 Visibility, Control, and Automation over Domains, DNS, and TLS Certificates

 Enterprise DNS Security is at Risk

 Enterprise domain and DNS management is flawed and risk-exposed in almost all large organizations.
 Stakeholders in IT, marketing, infrastructure, legal, and digital operations recognize that lack of control, visibility, and automation in legacy practices creates exposure.
 Private and public cyber-security authorities warn of known DNS network security risks.
 Domain and DNS hijacking, certificate compromises, appropriation of DNS controls, DNS cache poisoning, and other forms of DNS tampering are on the rise.

 Domain, DNS, and certificate management problems are a direct result of manual processes throughout the end-to-end domain journey.
 Beginning with an initial corporate domain request, multiple processes are launched that are manual, error-prone, and costly in staff resource effort.
 Approval steps, DNS network and certificate provisioning, change management, governance and security maintenance typically rely on outmoded manual processes.
 Multiple stakeholders in the organization must execute scores of process steps on each domain and DNS zone file over its lifecycle.
 With corporate portfolios of hundreds to thousands of domains, errors and omissions over the domain management lifecycle make security vulnerabilities a certainty.